KasparEtter/ef1p/pages/email/email.md

 ## Issues

 Email is both a blessing and a curse.
-On one hand, email is by far the most important decentralized messaging service that we have, which should be reason enough to cherish it.
+On the one hand, email is by far the most important decentralized messaging service that we have, which should be reason enough to cherish it.
 The only other decentralized messaging service which comes close to email in terms of ubiquity is the [Short Message Service (SMS)](https://en.wikipedia.org/wiki/SMS).